MartinVeltman/fruitychat/readme.md

 The chatbot categorizes user questions into different types, such as growth-related questions, taste-related questions, color-related questions, and ingredient-related questions.
 It then uses the appropriate techniques and the knowledge graph to generate informative responses based on the category of the question.

 For example, if a user asks, "What nutrients does an apple contain?", the chatbot recognizes it as an ingredient-related question and retrieves the relevant information from the knowledge graph to provide an answer.
+## the knowledge graph
+Since the the way to make a knowledge graph in the lectures didn't work for me, I did it a little bit different with the add_fruit_to_knowledge_graph method.
+This method takes a page_title as input and fetches the content of the corresponding Wikipedia page using the fetch_wikipedia_content method.
+It then processes the content to extract information about the fruit's color, nutrient content, and taste.

+Color extraction: It searches for the "color" section in the content and extracts the color information by splitting the content and removing unnecessary parts.
+It does this by looking if a word from the text matches a color.
+It then adds the fruit as a node to the knowledge graph and creates an edge between the fruit node and the color node, with the relation "is color."

+Nutrient extraction: It searches for the "nutrient content" section in the content and extracts the nutrient information by splitting the content and removing unnecessary parts.It does this by looking if a word from the text matches a nutrient.
+It then adds the fruit as a node to the knowledge graph and creates an edge between the fruit node and the nutrient nodes, with the relation "has."

+Taste extraction: It searches for the "taste" section in the content and extracts the taste information by splitting the content and removing unnecessary parts.
+Then it does the same as with the color and nutrient extraction.

 ## Installation
 1. Clone the repository: